 5. Unbeatable Luxury

 If you are planning to visit Alaska, why not do it in comfort?
-When you opt to take a cruise ship, that means everything you could possible want or need is at your fingertips.
+When you opt to take a cruise ship, that means everything you could possibly want or need is at your fingertips.

 All three meals are prepared by professional chefs, and you can eat and eat and eat.
-Your stateroom attendant will clean up your room daily and provide a turndown service.
+Your stateroom attendant will clean up your room daily and provide turndown service.
 You can use the onboard spa and gym at your convenience, or even attend enrichment lectures.
-Who couldn't get used to this type of service?
+Who couldn’t get used to this type of service?